krrm1/qb-hunting/README.md

 # dox-hunting
-dox no pixel hunting for the new qb-core fixed and make it work with all event in it and some shop to it and add qb-target spawn ped
+nopixel with qb-target

 made by : https://github.com/Doxthehuman/QBUS-Nopixel-Hunting
-fix by : me :)
+fix by : arabcodingteam

 ```
 video